 Each Sunday, the visiting students split off to work with several local student volunteers led by CMA staff member Chris Bautista.
 The day is packed with fun activities including an Aquarium tour, an introduction to field research and Aquatic Nursery research highlights.
 Students get to feed abalone, learn about seahorses and their behavior and sometimes there’s even an opportunity to witness in vitro fertilization of jellies.

 Meanwhile, Andres Carrillo, a CMA staff member and PhD student at UC-Irvine, mentors and teaches the core group of 24 students doing research projects.
 “At the beginning of the program I talk to them about CMA, the scientific method, how to look up facts in the library and help them understand what makes a suitable research project,” said Carrillo.
 “During the fifth week, the students are setting up tanks or learning how to use quadrats for field research measurements.
 The goal is for each student to be able to create a poster and learn how science works.”

 And so far, Carrillo’s approach and Jones’ dedication to accompanying the kids every Sunday has been a winning combination.
-Not only have South Gate students met Jones’ goal of going to the science fair, during the second year of the program Chelsea Gonzalez placed first in her category and Kevin Coronado received an honorable mention.
+Not only have South Gate students met Jones’ goal of going to the Los Angeles County Science Fair, during the second year of the program Chelsea Gonzalez placed first in her category and Kevin Coronado received an honorable mention.
 Now Violeta Llamas, another science teacher, has taken over the program and a third group of South Gate students is preparing for the science fair this year and maybe another first place.

 Post Date: Monday, March 04, 2013